michaelstreyle/robinhood-dividends/README.md

 This project aims to build a Django web application that uses the Robhinhood API to access a user's portfolio and summarize the portfolio's holdings and dividend history.
 The application is hosted publicly on Google Cloud Platform using a Standard App Engine environment.
 The project serves as addtional practice with some of the Django functionality we learned in class, as well as diving deeper into more advanced webpages.

+*Disclaimer: I am new to Django/web development (other than pset6) and new to GCP, so some of the solutions used may not be the most efficient.
+Any and all suggestions welcome in that regard :)

 ## Important Notes